 By enabling students to become questioning makers and observers we need to equip them within a classroom protocol to be fully aware of their own sense of difference in a post-medium and post-narrative world.

-I am interested in supervising PhD students and those at MA level working by independent project.
+I supervise at PhD level and MA level working with those studying by independent project.

-The field of study for supervision should include a practice based element and the subject/topic needs to directly research the visual arts/visual communication.
-My supervisory interests relate to but are not restricted to my own research areas because I teach widely within the very open field of fine art and visual communication and would not want to limit requests.
+The field of study for supervision must include a practice based element and the subject/topic needs to directly investigate the visual arts/visual communication.
+My supervisory interests relate to but are not restricted to my own research areas (making and masculinity, textiles and communication) because I teach widely within the very open field of the crafts and arts, and in graphic visual communication but would not want to limit supervision requests.

 4 Oct 2011 → 19 Sep 2018